atirip/observer/README.md

 Creating Proxy is easy, but the result is hardly useful out of the box.

-Object Observer has:
+Object Observer:

-1) Nesting suppport, nested objects are automatically proxified
+1) Has nesting suppport, nested objects are automatically proxified

-2) Array support, array changes are detected as one transform, not like sequence of property changes
+2) Has full array support, array changes are detected as one transform, not like sequence of property changes

-3) Path support, changes in nested objects are meaningful in root object context
+3) Has path support, changes in nested objects are meaningful in root object context

-4) undo/redo/snapshot support, all recorded changes can be applied back and forth
+4) Has undo/redo/snapshot support, all recorded changes can be applied back and forth

+5) Keeps "shadow pure" object fully in sync with proxied one

 ## Example